 Learn why it takes several weeks of gathering data to determine if the COVID-19 infection rate is rising or falling.

-Why are experts concerned about a second wave of coronavirus?
+Why are experts concerned about future spikes of the coronavirus or a second wave in some areas?

 Coronavirus (COVID-19) Self-Checker